ccicconetti/serverlessonedge/docs/BUILDING.md

 ### Linux

 On Linux this is a bit more complicated.
 A script that downloads and installs all dependencies can be found in the repo, which assumes that you are using `Ubuntu 18.04 (Bionic)`.
 Note that the script requires root privileges, it will change the system default CMake version to 3.16.1, and it will install headers and libraries in the system path `/usr/local`.
-To run it just hit:
+To run it just hit (from within the cloned `serverlessonedge` repository):

 ```
-[sudo] serverlessonedge/etsimec/utils/build_deps.sh
+[sudo] etsimec/utils/build_deps.sh
 ```

 from the same directory where you have cloned the repository.
 This will require about 2 GB of disk space, most of which can be freed after installation by removing the local repositories with compilation artifacts.